ucpr/ucpr/README.md

 ## About me

-I'm a student at National Institute of Technology, Okinawa College in Japan.
+I'm a student at National Institute of Technology, Okinawa College.

 ## Events